WasteCare Corporation

 10. Re-evaluate the program on a routines basis in order to monitor its effectiveness and efficiency.
 Feedback on the program can be obtained from a variety of sources such as: (a) custodial staff, for input regarding material quality and handling practices, (b) employees or customers, for opinions concerning convenience and (c) waste hauler or recycler, for data concerning the type and amount of material recycled.

 11. In the initial stages it is important to provide the necessary budget and incentives for maximizing follow-through of the recycling (and waste reduction) program.
-Incentives can include rewards, recognition and bonuses to employees who come up with innovative approaches to waste reduction and recycling.
+Reward and recognize employees when they come up with new ways to reduce and recycle.
+This could include bonuses, certificates, recognition in newsletters, etc..

-12. Document your company's waste reduction and recycling progress and accomplishments.
+12. Create milestones and track your company's waste and recycling related progress and accomplishments (such as percentage of waste being recycled).

-14. As part of the recycling program, encourage the use of products that result in reduced waste.
+14. As part of the waste recycling program, encourage the use of products that reduce waste and reuse waste.

 15. Promote the expansion of recyclables markets by 'Buying Recycled'.